liqueurdetoile/DotObjectArray/docs/manual/md/index.md

 Calling `doa.dataset()` will return the whole data object.

 Using `doa.dataset('dat.stupid.path.to.things')` will throw a TypeError because keys don't exist.

-### TypeError exception when key does not exist
-By default, all data queries methods with parameters (keys, values, dataset, ...) will throw a TypeError if key does not exist.
-With `pull` and `getset`, you can set the throwable parameter to `false` to disable throwing exception and return `undefined` instead.

 ### Push data
 As an array, you can push data by calling the `push` method of the ObjectArray.
 You can use dotted key notation and ObjectArray will take care to create all needed keys.